'All Of This Panic Could Have Been Prevented': Author Max Brooks On COVID-19

 President Trump is spinning some sort of tale about, I don't know, the federal government — black helicopters coming in and taking over factories.
 That's not how it works at all.
 What happens is the federal government has the network to identify where the production chain is and how to help the private sector work through this, because the private sector doesn't know.

 And as an example, I have a World War II rifle made by the Smith Corona typewriter company.
-Smith Corona worked with the federal government to then partner up with the Winchester Company, to then share resources and to share tools and talent to then produce the rifles that we needed.
+Smith Corona worked with the federal government to then partner up with the Winchester company, to then share resources and to share tools and talent to then produce the rifles that we needed.
 That's how it works.
 It's not some sort of KGB coming in and taking over everything.
 It is guidance and streamlining.
 And only the federal government has the experience to know how to do that.

 On what the U.S. military would do in a pandemic